geoffreyyip/akka-http/docs/src/main/paradox/common/timeouts.md

 contains more data than can be transferred to the client in the given time when the server-side considers to be finished with this connection, the client may encounter a connection reset.

+It can be configured using the `akka.http.server.linger-timeout` setting.

 Set to `infinite` to disable automatic connection closure (which will risk to leak connections).

 ## Client timeouts